tonylukasavage/cv2r/README.md

 ### in lib/core.js

 * **Dead River - Part 2** and **Dead River to Brahm** share the same actors, so this needs to be accounted for during any randomizing that involves the actors in those screens.
-Essentially, unless otherwise handles, **Dead River - Part 2** will take precedence since it is defined after **Dead River to Brahm** in the `core.js` definition file.
+Essentially, unless otherwise handled, **Dead River - Part 2** will take precedence since it is defined after **Dead River to Brahm** in the `core.js` definition file.
 * `npc.crystalDude` is the same as the (secret) merchant in the non-town pattern tables

 ### pattern table re-mapping